 Thus, the digestive tract is supported and not overtaxed if the enzymes are still sufficiently present.
 Furthermore, the chicken or beef used to make the broth can supply the body with lost electrolytes when breaking the fast.

 Afterward, you should pay attention to your body.
 If you feel well, you can move on to tuna-avocado salad or chicken with cooked vegetables.

 If you are hungry, eat some avocado pieces or olives.
 After 1-2 hours, you can try chicken or avocado salad.

 Every year at Easter, I use Holy Week to schedule an annual cleansing for my body.

-I do this not because I am particularly religious, but because it takes a fixed date to be consistent and tackle this prolonged fasting challenge.
+I do this not because I am religious but because it takes a fixed date to tackle this prolonged fasting challenge consistently.
 So why not use the traditional easterly fasting time?

-To me, 7-day fasting represents the justifiable maximum of autophagy fasting, which detoxifies, renews broken cells, and contributes to higher life expectancy.
+To me, 7-day fasting represents the justifiable maximum of autophagy fasting, detoxing, renewing broken cells, and contributing to higher life expectancy.

 And often, old traditions do have a meaningful background.
 In my homeland, you traditionally break the Easter fasting with a “smoked broth.”